27 Jul 2023

 Close up of woman's hand using calculator to check her insurance premium

-When is QBE joining the Cyclone Reinsurance Pool?
+When did QBE join the Cyclone Reinsurance Pool?

-QBE joined the Cyclone Reinsurance Pool on 21 June 2023, and plans to transfer policies into the Pool progressively throughout the year.
+QBE joined the Cyclone Reinsurance Pool on 21 June 2023 and progressively transferred policies into the Pool throughout 2023.

-The Pool will cover cyclone and flood damage for the duration of a declared cyclone until within 48 hours after the end of a declared cyclone.
+The Pool covers cyclone and cyclone-related flood damage for the duration of a declared cyclone until 48 hours after the end of a declared cyclone.

-QBE insurance products and claims processes won’t change.
-The only change is to our reinsurance arrangements for cyclone risk.
+QBE insurance products and claims processes haven’t changed.
+The only change was to our reinsurance arrangements for cyclone risk.

 While the aim of the Cyclone Reinsurance Pool is to reduce insurance premiums for cyclone-exposed customers by lowering reinsurance costs, savings may be impacted by inflation and other natural disasters.